Songs from the Sparkle Lounge: History

 In an Interview on Rockline radio, two band members, Joe Elliott and Vivian Campbell stated that the title of their latest studio album would be Songs from the Sparkle Lounge, saying that "Until someone comes up with a better name this will be the final title upon release".
 They also mentioned the possibility of previous Def Leppard album producer Robert John "Mutt" Lange being involved with a few songs for the album, but in the end this collaboration did not turn out to be possible due to scheduling conflicts.
 However, Joe Elliott has stated that the band and Lange still plan to work on a few songs together in the future.

-In an interview with Billboard.com, Joe Elliott stated that the album title is a reference to a backstage tuning room at shows where the band would work on new material.
+In an interview with Billboard, Joe Elliott stated that the album title is a reference to a backstage tuning room at shows where the band would work on new material.
 "It was a mini (drum) kit, mini amps, a tape recorder and sparkly lights."
 Vivian Campbell also commented on the origin of the "Sparkle Lounge" in an article from Goldmine, mentioning that that room was rife with both brainstorming and "little Christmas lights, little fairy lights."
 Elliott also stated that they would not be performing any previews of the songs, as they did not want them appearing on websites such as YouTube prior to the release of the album.

 Members of the band have described the tracks from the album as written in the style of Hysteria, with the production style of High 'n' Dry.
 The album's first single, "Nine Lives" features country singer Tim McGraw.
 The song charted at number 38 on the Canadian Rock charts and number 12 on the Billboard Heritage Rock charts.